 So, should it be enough to say that the star bodybuilder has incredible genetics?
 That combined with the fact that he is clean and training harder?
-Or, is cut from the same cloth with most of the bodybuilders we know?
+Or, is cut from the same cloth as most of the bodybuilders we know?
 Is he on steroids?

 Well, let’s investigate.